sinmi-hub/Portfolio/README.md

 -  Word Count Program: `This program counts the number of words, lines, and characters in the files whose names are given as command-line arguments.
 It uses C to build a multi-threaded version of a simple word count tool, similar to the Unix wc command.
 For more details, please refer to the ReadMe_WC file in the Word Count folder.`

+- Coffee_Machine: `This program is implemented both in python and java.
+This simulates real life application of coffee machines and the states they take.
+This involved a lot of OOP, and the program mostly reflects how electronics generally tend to hangle different operations by switching states.
+This project was sourced from Hyperskill.
+Refer to ReadMe_Coffee for more information`